Drug Approval Process Intended to Protect Consumers

 Pharmacists A pharmacist who fills a prescription with the wrong drug or medication can be held liable for wrongful death or any injury or illness to the patient resulting from the mistake.
 Many pharmacies are understaffed or overworked due to the growing demand for prescription drugs.
 A growing trend in filling prescriptions with online pharmacies has created a new liability.
 Ensure you receive the proper drug from a reputable online pharmacy that follows all FDA guidelines.

-Owensboro KY and Madisonville Drug Injury Lawyers — No Recovery, No Fee
+Owensboro KY and Madisonville Defective Drug Attorneys — No Recovery, No Fee

 With lawyers in Owensboro and Madisonville, Rhoads & Rhoads represents drug injury victims throughout Western Kentucky.
 We offer free initial consultations, and all personal injury cases are taken on a contingency fee basis, which mean there is no payment required up front.
 We get paid only if we win or settle your case, so there is NO RISK involved.